-The US Food and Drug Administration has granted the Pfizer-BioNTech vaccine emergency use authorization for people ages 12 and up, and New York State is making vaccines available to that age group.
+On August 23, the US Food and Drug Administration (FDA) granted approval to the Pfizer-BioNTech COVID-19 vaccine (Comirnaty®).
+The FDA stated that the vaccine will continue to be authorized for emergency use for children ages 12 to 15.
 Andrew Kung, Chair of the Department of Pediatrics at MSK Kids, explains why Memorial Sloan Kettering is recommending that all patients 12 and older be vaccinated.